psytronx/umap/README.md

 ##Useful web-based tools for dealing with image resizing for icons and screenshots:
 - https://launchkit.io
 - http://makeappicon.com (Gotta love that toaster action!)

+##Other useful tools
+https://github.com/kylef/cocoapods-deintegrate - This is a life saver when trying to rename a project that uses Cocoa Pods!